box/developer.box.com/pages/support/index.md

 - [Twitter][twitter]: For general questions and support.
 - [File a support ticket][support]: For account specific questions and support.

-For to keep up to date with community projects and Platform changes, please use one of these available channels:
+To keep up to date with community projects and Platform changes, please use one of these available channels:

 - [Changelog](page://changelog): For API changes, deprecated services, and